rust-cydonia/project-cydonia/rfcs/value-inspection.md

 It's possible to make [`Any`](https://doc.rust-lang.org/nightly/std/any/trait.Any.html) an `unsafe trait` and its methods `unsafe` as well, but this is ridiculously silly.
-While it is no longer unsound, it is still Undefined Behavior!
+While it is no longer unsound, it is still Undefined Behavior and not even implemented automatically!
+We'd also need to fork [`bevy_reflect`](https://docs.rs/bevy_reflect/latest/bevy_reflect/index.html) to use this new `Any` trait.
+It's just not worth the effort when we could just convert to a common representation.